What Is a Gantt Chart?

 Our content and product recommendations are editorially independent.
 We may make money when you click links to our partners.
 Learn more in our Editorial & Advertising Policy.

-• A Gantt chart is used to display project phase overviews, scheduling, and project progress.
+• A Gantt chart is a visual map or diagram that displays project phase overviews, scheduling, and progress.

 • Along with purpose-built Gantt chart software, Gantt chart construction is a core function of most project management platforms.